 Dotfiles are a way for people to store settings and preferences to make setting up a new computer that much easier.
-I use both my laptop, desktop and work machine almost every day, and want them to be setup in an almost identical way.
+I use both my laptop, desktop and work machine almost every day, and want them to be set up in an almost identical way.

 Most people store their dotfiles in version control.
 This is a great solution as it’s possible to add authentication before accessing them, and stores a complete version history.
 It also means they’re public.

 Things like SSH config and private environment variables can’t go onto GitHub, for obvious reasons.
-For this, I use my nextcloud server to sync a private directory to my machines, and depend on those files in the puppet config.
+For this, I use my nextcloud server to sync a private directory to my machines, and depend on those files in the config.